ZhimingZhou/AM-GANs-for-reproduce/README.md

 We also provide a light weight implimentation here: [AM-GANs-refactored](https://github.com/ZhimingZhou/AM-GANs-refactored).

 ---
 Note that the code is written in python 2.7 with tensorflow 1.2.0, please check your environment before running the code.

-(DO NOT use higher version tensorflow, such as 1.3, 1.4, 1.5; it currently has trouble with data dependent initialization that we used in the code for Weight Normalization).
+DO NOT use higher version tensorflow, such as 1.3, 1.4, 1.5; it currently has trouble with data dependent initialization that we used in the code for Weight Normalization.

 You may also need to install Pillow, scipy, matplotlib.

 "CD" to the "code" folder, and run the code with command line: